Mayan-1/IoCAndDependencyInjection/README.md

-# Understanding IoC, DI, and DIP
+# Understanding IoC and DI

 ## What is Inversion Of Control?